Date Night Beef Stroganoff

 - Add 1/2 tablespoon butter and 1/2 tablespoon oil to the pan.
 Add the mushrooms and cook, stirring occasionally, until browned and their liquid evaporates, about 4–5 minutes.
 Transfer to the plate with the beef.

-- Reduce heat to medium.
-Add remaining 1/2 tablespoon oil and 1/2 tablespoon butter.
-Add the onion and cook 4–5 minutes or until softened.
+- Reduce the heat to medium.
+Add the remaining 1/2 tablespoon of oil and 1/2 tablespoon of butter.
+Add the onion and cook for 4–5 minutes or until softened.

-- Reduce heat to low.
-Place sour cream in a small bowl.
-Gradually whisk in 1/2 cup of the sauce to temper it, then stir the mixture back into the pan.
+- Place the sour cream in a small bowl.
+Gradually whisk in 1/2 cup of the sauce to temper it.
+Repeat with another 1/2 cup, then stir the mixture back into the pan.

-- Add the beef and mushrooms along with any accumulated juices.
+- Add the beef and mushrooms to the sauce along with any accumulated juices on the plate.
 Add brown sugar, if desired, to balance flavors.
-Warm gently but do not boil.
+Warm through gently, but do not boil.

 - Serve over egg noodles.
 Garnish with remaining chopped parsley.